 Current Management Practices & Policies:

 Atmospheric monitoring practices in the East African Great Lakes are a collaborative effort between meteorological agencies from Kenya, Uganda, and Tanzania.
 Most of their work revolves around the forecasting of weather patterns from a series of ground-based meteorological observation sites.
-Recording temperature, pressure, relative humidity, and precipitation amounts, these sites forward information (at 15 minute to 1 hour intervals) to central forecasting offices in near real-time so that surface conditions can be assessed and mapped.
+Recording temperature, pressure, relative humidity, and precipitation amounts, these sites forward information, at 15 minute to 1 hour intervals, to central forecasting offices in near real-time so that surface conditions can be assessed and mapped.
 Based on this information, the prospects of severe thunderstorms are included in both 24 hour and 4-day forecasts.
 Regional and mesoscale models adapted from global forecasting systems also contribute to daily forecasts.
-These models do not take into account aforementioned surface data and are often uniform over large areas.
+These models do not take into account the aforementioned surface data and are often uniform over large areas.
 Forecast information is often circulated over a patchwork system of television reports, radio, and print media.
-A mobile text message alert system pilot program established in 2011 provided daily forecasts and other hazard information, but did not cover the whole extent of the lake.
+A mobile text message alert system pilot program established in 2011 provided daily forecasts and other hazard information but did not cover the whole extent of the lake.

 Decision Support Tools & Benefits: